 I was walking back to my bike when I suddenly noticed a guy standing on the rocks.
 I swear, this dude almost gave me a heart attack.

 Yeah.
-I was just a statue.
-Haha.
+It was just a statue.
+Thank God!

 On my way back to the main road, I saw a tarpaulin which features the rock that I just saw.
 Apparently, locals call it Liog-Liog Rock (probably because of how it looks).
 In Cebuano, liog means neck.